iDrive review: Excellent online backup, sharing, and more

 The company also provides additional storage for syncing all your devices and PCs, allows sharing of files with anyone, and has the ability to back up to a local drive.
 See how well it compares to the competition in our big online backup roundup.

-Believe it or not, iDrive still offers a free 5GB of storage plan.
+Believe it or not, iDrive still offers a free storage plan, which has increased from 5GB to 10GB since our last look at the service.
 As far as we’re aware, it’s the only free repository not associated with a mega corporation (Microsoft, Apple, Google, etc.) still in existence.

 If you enable the separate sync service, you get an equal amount of storage just for that task—no extra charge.

-There’s a new Team plan that scales from five users and computers for $99.50 per year to 50 users and computers for $999.50, all offering 1TB of storage per user.
-Those are also discounted at the same rate as the Personal plans at the time of this writing.
+There’s a new Team plan that scales from five users and computers for $99.50 per year to 500 users and computers for $19,999.50, all offering 1TB of storage per user.
+Those were also discounted at the same rate as the Personal plans at the time of this writing.

 Don’t get completely caught up in the price-per-gigabyte game: The size of your essential data is probably a lot smaller than what’s being offered by iDrive, unless you’re into HDR and 4K.

 Like its competitor Carbonite Safe, iDrive uses continuous data protection (CDP) rather than backing up on a set schedule.
-If you have a rapidly changing data set, it’s nice to have files backed up as they change, not just on a set schedule. iDrive also supports nearly every type of PC and device: Windows, OS X, Android, iOS, and various NAS boxes.
+If you have a rapidly changing data set, it’s nice to have files backed up as they change, not just periodically. iDrive also supports nearly every type of PC and device: Windows, OS X, Android, iOS, and various NAS boxes.
 Also nice are the snapshots, which make it easy to restore your PC to a particular point in time.

 iDrive now features two local clients.
 The normal one allows access to all the options, and is nearly identical to iDrive’s online dashboard.
 The other, iDrive Basic, is for those who just want to push a button and back up everything (assuming your plan has the space.)